Home Irregulars How Francis Hoyt Gregory’s Remarkable Career Spanned Three Wars

 He was the third great grandson of John Gregory, the founding settler of Norwalk, Conn.
 Gregory left Norwalk for the sea at an early age; he was still a teenager when the British press-ganged him to serve on one of their ships.
 He escaped, and President Thomas Jefferson in 1809 appointed him a midshipman aboard Oliver Hazard Perry’s Revenge.
 He later saw action in the War of 1812 on Lake Ontario, where the British captured him and held him until 1815.

-Gregory also did his share of capturing prisoners during his 50-year naval career.
+But Gregory did his share of capturing prisoners during his 50-year naval career.
 As a young gunboat captain, he helped capture three Spanish pirate ships in the Gulf of Mexico and an English brig smuggling slaves into New Orleans.
 Later he captured or destroyed pirate ships in the Caribbean.
 During his career he fought pirates off the Barbary Coast, blockaded the Mexican coast during the Mexican-American War, sailed a frigate to Greece to support the revolutionary government and commanded the Boston Navy Yard.

 Finally, during the Civil War, Gregory, then in his 70s, came out of retirement to supervise the construction of ironclad gunboats.
 He won promotion to rear admiral and died soon after the war.
 He is buried in New Haven.